 A great two years…we wish we had more!
 Godspeed DUBLIN.

-Resident DUBLIN returned to Glen Highland in 2021 at age 12, many years after his first rehoming when he was 4 years old.
-This change will be his last as he is with us for the remaining years.
-We’re happy to help this great guy.
-A happy, super smart Border Collie, he loves his ball as much as his person!
-Focused for lots of attention as well as ball tosses, he wins over anyone he meets.
+Resident DUBLIN returned to Glen Highland in August 2021 at age 12, many years after his first rehoming when he was 4 years old.
+This change will be his last, as he is with us for his remaining years.